 1. Learn to Play Slide Guitar

 If you’ve ever wanted to try playing slide guitar, now is the time to do it.
-The open G tuning is one of the most popular choices of slide guitarists and it’s easy to see why.
+Open G is one of the most popular tuning choices for slide guitarists and it’s easy to see why.

 Since the tuning is open, that means that fretting any location on the fretboard straight across will create a major chord.
 This is perfect for sliding, as you will simply need to hold the slide across the fretboard at several different spots to create some amazing sounds and chords.